Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: DISCUSSION

 The ALL condition yielded the highest scores, indicating a high level of social presence, which was not unexpected.
 It is well documented that the presence of a partner's avatar increases social presence, as demonstrated through various studies \cite{Aseeri2021-xw, Yoon2019-gi, Heidicker2017-wk, Weidner2023-ee}.
 Our findings reinforce the importance of displaying a partner's avatar in the SVE.

 Social presence scores in the OTHER condition were the next highest after ALL, but ALONE and NONE showed lower scores compared to ALL and OTHER.
-This suggests that having a self-avatar is less critical for maintaining a high social presence than seeing the partner's avatar.
+Therefore, having a self-avatar is less critical for maintaining a high social presence than seeing the partner's avatar.
 Participants were constantly engaged in collaborative tasks that involved plate handling during the experiments, a constant factor in all avatar conditions.
-It is clear that the partner's presence was sensed through haptic interaction regardless of the avatar's visibility.
+The partner's presence was sensed through haptic interaction regardless of the avatar's visibility.
 However, the absence of the partner's avatar reduced the social presence.
 Haptic feedback plays a vital role in SVEs, and several studies have reported that it improves social presence \cite{Sallnas2010-tp, Chellali2011-tf, Beelen2013-be, Fermoselle2020-ta, Giannopoulos2008-bv}.
-These results imply that visual representation of a partner, such as avatars, might be more critical than haptic interaction for enhancing social presence.
+These results indicate that visual representation of a partner, such as avatars, might be more critical than haptic interaction for enhancing social presence.

-Next, we focus on the perceived behavioral Interdependence.
+Subsequently, we focus on the perceived behavioral Interdependence.
 Our results indicate that the ALL condition scored significantly higher than NONE.
 Perceived Behavioral Interdependence measures the extent to which users' actions affect and are affected by their partners.
 Thus, participants felt their influence on or influence from the partner was more significant when avatars were visible.
-This finding is supported by studies such as those by Heidicker \cite{Heidicker2017-wk} and Yoon \cite{Yoon2023-vp}.
-However, in our study, the dyads were constantly provided with haptic feedback, and their influence on each other always existed between the dyads, regardless of avatar visibility.
-Yet, despite this, avatars influenced participants, potentially feeling monitored by their partners (similar to how one might behave more cautiously when a camera is on during a web conference).
-This observation suggests that it may be possible to choose to omit the display of avatars in order to reduce the mental burden on users.
+This finding is supported by studies, such as those by Heidicker \textit{et al.} \cite{Heidicker2017-wk} and Yoon \textit{et al.} \cite{Yoon2023-vp}.
+In our study, the dyads were constantly provided with haptic feedback, and their influence on each other always existed between the dyads, regardless of avatar visibility.
+However, avatars influenced participants, potentially feeling monitored by their partners (similar to how one might behave more cautiously when a camera is on during a web conference).
+This observation suggests that it may be possible to choose to omit the display of avatars to reduce the mental burden on users.